bearded dragon flipping over

 Optimal Tank Temperature

-Why is maintaining a basking spot temperature of 100-105°F critical for your bearded dragon's habitat?
-It's crucial for ideal tank temperature, which plays a pivotal role in ensuring your pet's health and well-being.
-Proper temperature regulation prevents stress and health problems, directly influencing your bearded dragon's behavior.
+Why is maintaining a basking spot temperature of 100-105°F critical for your bearded dragon’s habitat?
+It’s crucial for ideal tank temperature, which is pivotal in ensuring your pet’s health and well-being.
+Proper temperature regulation prevents stress and health problems, directly influencing your bearded dragon’s behavior.

-• Utilize digital thermometers to keep a close eye on the tank temperature, ensuring it stays within the perfect range.
+• Utilize digital thermometers to closely monitor the tank temperature, ensuring it stays within the perfect range.

 • Temperature fluctuations can cause stress, leading to unusual behaviors such as flipping onto their back.